weynandk/info_threefold/docs/token/tokenomics/tokenomics_farmers_grid_v1.md

 Farmers on grid 1.0 had slightly different farming rules compared to v2.0.

-In v2.0 we made following changes to improve the tokenomics (economics of the token) The basic idea is to lower the max amount of TFT.
+In v2.0 we made following changes to improve the tokenomics (economics of the token) The basic idea is to lower the max amount of TFT which will result in more long term stability and growth potential for the token.

 - difficulty level not determined by guardians (people chosen by community) but now build into the farming code
     - in 2.0 difficulty level goes up in relation to nr of TFT